jooby-project/jooby/doc/doc/flyway/flyway.md

 # flyway

-Evolve your Database Schema easily and reliably across all your instances.
+Evolve your database schema easily and reliably across all your instances.

-This module run {{flyway}} on startup and apply database migration.
+This module run {{flyway}} on startup and apply database migrations.

-> NOTE: This module depends on [jdbc](https://github.com/jooby-project/jooby/tree/master/jooby-jdbc) module so all the services provided by the [jdbc](https://github.com/jooby-project/jooby/tree/master/jooby-jdbc) module.
+> NOTE: This module depends on [jdbc](https://github.com/jooby-project/jooby/tree/master/jooby-jdbc) module to acquire a database connection.

 ## dependency